HearthSim/UnityHook/README.md

 3. Run the Game - Watch the game log for lines starting with [HOOKER].

 > To restore, run the command ```{HOOKERPATH}\Hooker.exe restore -d "{GAMEDIR}"```

+## Remarks

+* This project is intended to run within the context of the Unity Engine.
+If Unity Engine is *not* initialised when HookRegistry is initialised, then the hooked functionality will not be run.
+Each method will perform as if unhooked when outside of the Unity Engine context.